Shell Guys Don't Marry Dumb Blondes

 As it turns out, the interesting part came with the next speaker, writer and publisher Jo Parfitt.
 Jo spoke about her book Career in Your Suitcase, a practical 'how-to' discussing portable dual careers.

-At the time, my frustration with my role as a supporting expat partner was ready to explode (which it did, later, but that's another story).
+At the time, my frustration with my role as a supporting expat partner was ready to explode.
 I had spent 8 years moving from one posting to another across countries in Asia and the Middle East while having three babies in quick succession.
-I had gone from 'independent professional' to 'lead parent' without stopping to think about how this was developing and how I was changing.
+I had gone from 'independent professional' to 'lead parent' without stopping to think about how this was developing and how my career was dying while my husband's grew.
 While I had made some feeble attempts to maintain a link to my professional identity, I had no plan, direction, or support to drive me.
-I didn't know where to start, or what was even possible.
+I didn't know where to start, or what was possible.